apache/superset/CONTRIBUTING.md

 managed with npm.

 ### Node/npm versions
-Make sure you are using Node v6.2.2 and NPM v3.9.5.
+Make sure you are using Node v6.2.2 and npm v3.9.5.

 ### Using npm to generate bundled files